vincefn/B4PC/README.md

 #---------------------------------------------------------------------------------------#

-If you have any other questions please feel free to contact me. xuhan@ihep.ac.cn
+If you have any other questions please feel free to contact me: xuhan@ihep.ac.cn